vijaydaultani/vijaydaultani.github.io/misc.md

   I learned a lot from [Coursera](https://www.coursera.org/), and endless efforts by the professors, mentors and course staff motivated me to give back same to the community.
 After seeing my consistent [performance](/academics), I was offered the position of mentor at one of Coursera course, namely [Machine Learning: Regression](https://www.coursera.org/learn/ml-regression) which I accepted and started volunteering as a mentor from September 2016.

 * **Hands on Tokyo**
-  I sometimes find myself teaching English to kids from Children's home.
+  I sometime find myself teaching English to kids from Children's home.
 The program SBI Children's wish Foundation English program is organized by [Hands on Tokyo](http://www.handsontokyo.org/).
 In case one is interested in volunteering the program, please apply [here](http://www.handsontokyo.org/en/about_us/_volunteer_leaders_needed).

 ---